ivanmauricio/ivanmauric.io/src/pages/what-do-i-do/index.md

 ---

 I could go on but I'll stop there.
-Of course there are many more activities that fill up my day, but even choosing a select few feels more authentic than the standard response to this question.
+Of course there are many more activities that fill my day, but even choosing a select few feels more authentic than the standard response to this question.

 ## Constructing my Essence